hannotify/hanno.codes/_drafts/java-21-release-day.md

 There are a few reasons for this:

 * Windows 10, the last Windows operating system to support 32-bit operation, [will reach end-of-life in October 2025](https://learn.microsoft.com/lifecycle/products/windows-10-home-and-pro);
-* The implementation of virtual threads on Windows 32-bit x86 is rudimentary to say the least: it effectively uses a single platform thread for each virtual thread, effectively rendering the feature useless on this platform;
+* The implementation of virtual threads on Windows 32-bit x86 is rudimentary to say the least: it uses a single platform thread for each virtual thread, effectively rendering the feature useless on this platform;
 * It will allow the OpenJDK contributors to accelerate the development of new features and enhancements.

 #### What's Different From Java 20?

 Configuring a Windows x86-32 build will now fail on JDK 21.
 This error can be suppressed by using the new build configuration option `--enable-deprecated-ports=yes`.
-This currently means Windows x86-32 users can still use JDK 21; however a future release will actually remove the support, and by that time the affected users are expected to have migrated to Windows x64 and a 64-bit JVM.
+This means Windows x86-32 users can still use JDK 21; however a future release will actually remove the support, and by that time the affected users are expected to have migrated to Windows x64 and a 64-bit JVM.

 #### More Information